michelesr/thesis/src/intro.md

 ## Organization of this document

-Chapter 2 exhibits the main typologies of automatic tests with example, starting from unit tests, going through integration tests and finally introducing the end to end tests.
+Chapter 2 exhibits the main typologies of automatic tests with related examples, starting from unit tests, going through integration tests and finally introducing the end to end tests.

 Chapter 3 talks about how Docker container engine and *Docker Compose* @docker-compose can be used to easily reproduce an environment similar to the one deployed in production in order to make developers life better, and the main advantages of this approach compared to the use of *Vagrant* @vagrant.
 This chapter will also expose the motivation that leads to the choice of this instruments and will show the architecture of the software that will be tested.